-The member should be informed if the SSN validation process indicates another individual is using the same SSN.
-The member should contact the Social Security Administration and request they conduct an investigation.
+The member should be informed if the SSN validation process indicates another individual is using the same SSN so the member can contact the Social Security Administration and request they conduct an investigation.
 The IM worker cannot provide the member with any information that would identify the individual who is using the member's SSN.